Viral Pneumonia Clinical Presentation

 Some patients may be asymptomatic.
 One study in military personnel noted that only 25% of those with VZV pneumonitis experienced cough and 10% had tachypnea.[56]

-Risk factors related to VZV pneumonia are smoking, pregnancy (third trimester), immunosuppression, and male sex.
+Risk factors related to VZV pneumonia are smoking, pregnancy (third trimester), immunosuppression, and male gender.
 The presence of more than 100 spots during the skin eruption, prolonged fever, a history of contact with an index case, and chest symptoms at presentation are also reported risk factors.

 Measles virus